black-code1/freeCodeCamp/Learn-Form-Validation-by-Building-a-Calorie-Counter/README.md

 # Step 16
 Following the same pattern, assign your #add-entry element to addEntryButton, your #clear element to clearButton, and your #output element to output.

+# Step 17
+In programming, prefixing a variable with is or has is a common practice to signify that the variable represents a boolean value.
+Declare a variable named isError using let and initialize it with false, allowing for its reassignment later.

+Later on in the project, you will update the value of isError if the user provides an invalid input.